opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (3) The relevant costs schedule will be taken into account for the purposes of assessing the quantum of costs to be awarded for the proceedings.

 (4) The costs schedule for the proceedings described in sub-paragraphs (1)(a) and (b) shall be filed together with the parties’ written closing submissions or, where there are no written closing submissions, before the parties’ oral closing submissions are presented.

 ## 138. Operating hours of the Family Justice Courts

 The various courts, offices and counters within the Family Justice Courts have different operating hours.
-These operating hours may be found the Family Justice Courts’ website at [http://www.familyjusticecourts.gov.sg.](http://www.familyjusticecourts.gov.sg.)
+These operating hours may be found on the Singapore Courts website at [http://www.judiciary.gov.sg](http://www.judiciary.gov.sg).

 ## 139. Hours for the sittings of the Family Justice Courts